Am I an Addict?

 We don’t always see our own behavior clearly.
 This is especially true of addicts.
 By asking other people what they noticed while you were sober, you can gain a better view of how you behave.
 You may hear some surprising things.

 What to do if you are an Addict

 If you’ve answered “yes” the question “Am I an addict?”, then you’ve taken a huge first step toward healing.
 The next step is to treat your disease.
 If you cannot stop using, consider a residential treatment program.
-If you can stop, then it’s best to do it with a Partial Hospitalization (PHP), Intensive Outpatient (IOP) or an Outpatient (OP) program.
+If you can stop, then it’s best to do it with a Partial Hospitalization (Partial Care), Intensive Outpatient (IOP) or an Outpatient (OP) program.
 These programs allow you to live at home while you get assistance with managing your illness.
 They provide therapy as well as Medication-Assisted Treatment (MAT).
 You might want to stay at a sober living facility to help you get clean without needing full residential treatment.
 However you decide to get clean, we can help you do it.
 Reach out to us and let us guide you on the path to recovery.
 Life awaits!